By: Liam Brechin, ISC Business Development & Communications Intern

 Dr. Taylor Scarr, Director of Integrated Pest Management at the Canadian Forest Service’s Great Lakes Forestry Centre, was an Entomologist with the Ontario Ministry of Natural Resources and Forestry at the time of the Asian longhorned beetle response.
 Taylor notes that in order “to be successful in an eradication programme, you need to be early in your response, you need to be aggressive in your response, and you need to have a sustained response”.
 This eradication programme was successful in another way, in that the Canadian collaborators were able to produce data that aided their efforts and the efforts of friends across the border.
 While the strategy in the U.S. was centred on insecticide application, the strategic surveillance and cut-and-chip methods used in Ontario proved effective and were later replicated in Chicago and Massachusetts.
 In all, the Canadian partners involved, including the Canadian Forest Service, the Canadian Food Inspection Agency, the Ontario Ministry of Natural Resources & Forestry, the Ontario Ministry of Agriculture Food & Rural Affairs, university professors, local conservation authorities, the Cities of Toronto and Mississauga, alongside the Toronto area community, were able to see the project to the end.
 And to success!
 To date there have been no new detections in the area, so celebration is still in the air, however the partners aren’t letting their guard down.

-In May 2019, the City of Winnipeg was first alerted when a concerned resident called 311 after they saw a beetle emerge from a pallet in an industrial building.
+In May 2019, the City of Edmonton was first alerted when a concerned resident called 311 after they saw a beetle emerge from a pallet in an industrial building.
 The city’s pest management lab quickly identified the bug as the first detection of ALB in Edmonton.
 Within 24 hours the lab placed traps near the site while the Canadian Food Inspection Agency worked to properly dispose of the wood in the shipment.
 The beetle has not been found in Edmonton since.

 In late May 2020, an observant resident in Hollywood, South Carolina noticed and reported an unusual black and white spotted beetle near a porch light at their home.
 That beetle unfortunately turned out to be one of many Asian longhorned beetles infesting trees in the area, and USDA APHIS is now working with the Clemson Department of Plant Industry and Clemson Extension to understand the scope of the infestation, as well as how the beetle is spreading in this coastal South Carolina habitat.

 While success stories in invasive species do exist, plants, animals and pathogens are more frequently being transported around the world, and travel and trade are one of the most common invasive species pathways.
-Any species could be liable to end up in a situation where they thrive unchecked by the natural predators and pathogans that would normally be present in its home range.
+Any species could be liable to end up in a situation where they thrive unchecked by the natural predators and pathogens that would normally be present in its home range.
 Dedicated scientists, technicians, and all community members have a part to play in maintaining the health of our natural, commercial and urban forests, now and into the future.

 Want to help keep invasive forest pests like ALB from being introduced to or spreading in Canada?
 Follow these tips to help keep our trees invasive species-free: